|Bio and Links|

-*TRANSFERS - As per the Findagrave rules, I automatically transfer direct ancestors and descendants within 4 generations, unless I am also directly related within the 4 generations.
+*TRANSFERS - As per the Findagrave rules, I automatically transfer direct ancestors and descendants within 4 generations (siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren), unless I am also directly related within the 4 generations.
 If you are directly related within 4 generations, please use the edit tab and tell me how you are related.
 If we are both related my hope would be that we connect and share information.

 *BURIAL UNKNOWNS - I will not link to memorials where the burial location is unknown or to people who have obviously been intentionally placed in a cemetery where someone "thinks" they "might be" (especially when I know it has been proven they are not buried there) and I plead with you to not add them as they are against the rules and it defeats the primary purpose of Find A Grave to document final dispositions.
 I can't begin to count the times I have been disappointed to find someones name on Find A Grave only to find that the final disposition is missing.
 Findagrave is not a family tree site or a memorial site, it is a site to document final dispositions with the ability to add information that is of genealogical value and that helps memorialize a persons life.